 Since its debut in the "Solitaire du Figaro" race in 2010, the iPad has been adopted by many racers as a screen repeater, that is to say as a remote display used outside and showing information from a computer left inside the boat.

 This configuration is still widely used by racers but also by many navigators who already have a PC on board and are eager to benefit from an external display for more comfort and safety.
 We wrote a detailed tutorialon how to set-up the link between an iPad and a PC or Mac.

 Nav night with Maxsea iPad

-Thanks to its Bluetooth and WiFi communication capabilities, the iPad can connect directly to the on-board instrumentation and sensors.
+Thanks to its Bluetooth and WiFi communication capabilities, the iPad can connect directly to on-board sensors and instruments.

 Whether you use the iPad just as an additional GPS on-board, or you want to make it the main navigation tool, mature solutions exist.